mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

-Fig. 8: A list of node packages that allow postCSS functionality in Storybook.{.caption}

 * At the root of the **storybook** directory, create a new file called **postcss.config.js**, and in it, add the following:

 {% raw %}